avlacatus/fii-admis/README.md

 REST Service
 ------------

+For the REST Service, written in Java, we used the most popular unit testing framework for this language, which is [JUnit].
+For the mocking part, we used [Mockito].

 Custom database
 ---------------

+For the backend module, we also used [JUnit] and [Mockito]

-Phase 3
+Phase 3 - Assertions
 -------------------
 Assertions on the backend module

 The language constructs we used for adding assertions to our code was `Preconditions.checkArgument(...)` from the guava library.

 We added **preconditions** for:
 * checking for valid table, database names (not null, not empty strings)